Buying a refurbished mobile

-One of the most important things to consider when buying a refurb is the warranty it comes with, as this provides your protection if it develops a fault.
+One of the most important considerations when buying a refurb is the warranty it comes with, as this provides your protection if it develops a fault.
 Almost all refurbs come with one, though the length and who provides it varies.

 Whoever did the refurbishment will usually provide it – if that's the manufacturer, you can go to it directly if there's a problem, though you'll have rights with the retailer too.
 These warranties typically last a year.
-If the warranty is provided by a retailer, then that's who you'll be dealing with so be aware of this before buying.
+If the warranty is provided by a retailer, then that's who you'll be dealing with.
 Retailer warranties vary in length and may also depend on the grade of the refurbishment.

 It often is... but you won't be getting the same thing.
 Used phones which haven't been refurbished won't have gone through the same checks so there's less of a guarantee of quality.
-Plus they're mainly sold by private sellers, which means they're unlikely to come with a warranty.
+Plus, they're mainly sold by private sellers, which means they're unlikely to come with a warranty.

 Used phones typically don't come with warranties, although some handsets, such as iPhones, are sold with transferable warranties and so may still be covered if within the original warranty period.

 Always make sure you're buying from a trader to ensure you're getting maximum protection (a trader's defined as someone who makes or sells goods bought with the intention of resale – look for 'registered as a business seller' on profiles).